-YHG recognises that referring to an individual that hoards, as a 'hoarder' can be damaging to the professional relationship and the individual.
+YHG recognises that referring to an individual with hoarding behaviours, as a 'hoarder' can be damaging to the professional relationship and the individual.
 Throughout this policy the individual will be referred to as the customer or 'an individual with hoarding tendencies' - describing the behaviour as opposed to labelling the individual.